 Do not use utensils in aluminum or any type of plastic other than silicone, as they can react with lye and contaminate / spoil the soap.

 All the websites I have consulted advise against using used oil to make soaps, just like cooking.
+The reason is the degradation of oil properties with temperature, and possible chemical structure change, including a potential presence of toxic substances.
 Only fresh, good quality oils make quality products.

 Again, I advise you to inspect the kitchen before buying equipment to make handmade soaps.
 Alternatively, the supermarket surely also has almost everything needed to get started.